GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

        on the :math:`x` boundaries.

     #.
 If condition 1 is true and also :math:`y_{max} = 90` then a
-       “north pole condition” is used at :math:`y_{max}`, else a default condition is used there.
+       "north pole condition" is used at :math:`y_{max}`, else a default condition is used there.

     #.
 If condition 1 is true and also :math:`y_{min} = -90` then a
-       “south pole condition” is used at :math:`y_{min}`, else a default condition is used there.
+       "south pole condition" is used at :math:`y_{min}`, else a default condition is used there.

-    “Pole conditions” use a 180 phase-shift of the data, requiring 180 modulo :math:`x_{inc} = 0`.
+    "Pole conditions" use a 180 phase-shift of the data, requiring 180 modulo :math:`x_{inc} = 0`.

 Default